Dyke TV: Segments

 Dyke TV ran for 322 episodes.
-Information about each segment can be found in the collection guide for the records at the Sophia Smith Collection, Smith College.
+Information about each segment can be found in the collection guide for the records at the Sophia Smith Collection at Smith College.

 News

-Coverage ranged from international issues like the war is Bosnia and Herzegovina to domestic LGBT issues, particularly those that affect lesbians including the political debates around marriage and Don't Ask Don't Tell.
-In line with the shows activist sensibilities, Dyke TV strove to report underrepresented cases of violence against Lesbians, Gay Men and Trans people.
-From the firebombing of Lesbian AIDS activist Dee Deberry's home in Tampa Florida, to the racially motivated murder by firebomb of a Lesbian Hattie Mae Cohens and a Gay man, Brian Mock, at their home Salem Oregon.
+Coverage ranged from international issues like the war in Bosnia and Herzegovina to domestic LGBT issues, particularly those that affected lesbians including the political debates around gay marriage and Don't Ask Don't Tell.
+In line with the show's activist sensibilities, Dyke TV strove to report underrepresented cases of violence against lesbians, gay men and transgender people.
+This included the firebombing of AIDS activist Dee Deberry's home in Tampa to the murder of Hattie Mae Cohens and Brian Mock in Salem, Oregon.
 Documenting the activism of the radical queer organizations was a central goal of the show.
 The direct action tactics of the Lesbian Avengers were covered weekly on the news.

 Arts

 The Arts showcased lesbian work in the art world through interviews of artists or reporting on festivals and events.
 The segment ran new features weekly and was hosted by poet and performance artist Pamela Sneed.
-Notable features include filmmaker Cheryl Dunye, Actress and performance artist Carmelita Tropicana and Singer Ani Difranco.
+Notable features include filmmaker Cheryl Dunye, actress and performance artist Carmelita Tropicana, singer Ani Difranco and musician Toshi Reagon.

 I Was a Lesbian Child

 The popular segment “I was a lesbian child” featured the childhood photos and home videos of viewers and contributors.
-Those featured provided humorous voice overs narrating their childhoods and emphasising that they had always been gay.
+Those featured provided humorous voice-overs narrating their childhoods and emphasizing that they had always been gay.
 The name of the segment came from a 1992 Lesbian Avengers campaign to push for the gay and lesbian inclusive “Rainbow Curriculum” in New York City public schools, where they wore T-shirts proclaiming “I was a lesbian child.”